-- 3.8.1.1 Doorways shall be level. - 3.8.1.2 At least one power assisted or automatic door should be provided at the main entrance to a building. - 3.8.1.3 Wherever possible and practicable, automatic doors (swing or sliding type) should be provided instead of doors that are manually opened.
-Heavy or revolving doors should be avoided. - 3.8.1.4 Where revolving doors are installed, there shall be an auxiliary side-hung door with a minimum clear opening of 850 mm. - 3.8.1.5 The colour of the door shall contrast with the door frame or the wall. - 3.8.1.6 Where doors are numbered, the digits should be in accordance with the requirements of clause 10.5.1.3 and Table 5.
+Note: The requirement to have an area free from obstruction is primarily to aid persons with visual impairment as shown in Figures 9, 10 and 11.
+Examples of such obstructions are directional signs, fire fighting equipment and the underside of staircases or escalators.
+3.5 Doors 3.5.1 General 3.5.1.1 Doorways shall be level.
+3.5.1.2 At least one power assisted or automatic door should be provided at the main entrance to a building.
+3.5.1.3 Wherever possible and practicable, automatic doors (swing or sliding type) should be provided instead of doors that are manually opened.
+Heavy or revolving doors should be avoided.
+3.5.1.4 Where revolving doors are installed, there shall be an auxiliary side-hung door with a minimum clear opening of 900 mm.
+3.5.1.5 The colour of the door shall contrast with the door frame or the wall.
+3.5.1.6 Bathroom and toilet doors should swing outwards so that the person inside the bathroom or toilet does not fall against the door and block it.
+Consideration should be given to the use of sliding or folding doors that are easier to operate and require less wheelchair manoeuvring space.
+3.5.1.7 Where doors are numbered, the digits should be in accordance with the requirements of clause 10.5.1.3 and Table 5.
+3.5.2 Clear opening 3.5.2.1 The minimum clear opening of doorways shall be 900 mm measured between the face of the door and the face of the doorstop with the door open at 90° as illustrated in Figure 12.

-3.8.2 Clear opening

-3.8.2.1 The minimum clear opening of doorways shall be 850 mm measured between the face of the door and the face of the doorstop with the door open at 90° as illustrated in Figure 21.

-3.8.3 Double-leaf doorways
+3.5.3 Double-leaf doorways

-3.8.3.1 If doorways have two independently operated door leaves, at least one active leaf shall comply with clauses 3.8.2 and 3.8.4.
+3.5.3.1 If doorways have two independently operated door leaves, at least one active leaf shall comply with clauses 3.5.2 and 3.5.4.

-3.8.4 Manoeuvring spaces at doors
+3.5.4 Manoeuvring spaces at doors

-3.8.4.1 The doorway of a one-way swing door shall have manoeuvring spaces on both sides for wheelchairs and the following clear spaces shall be provided adjacent to the leading edge of the door as illustrated in Figure 22:

-- (a) on the pull side, a minimum space of 600 mm; and - (b) on the push side, a minimum space of 300 mm.
+- 3.5.4.1 The doorway of a one-way swing door shall have manoeuvring spaces on both sides for wheelchairs and the following clear spaces shall be provided beside the door handle or latch as illustrated in Figure 13: - (a) on the pull side, a minimum space of 600 mm; and - (b) on the push side, a minimum space of 300 mm.

-3.8.4.2 Where two-way swing doors or sliding doors are used, a minimum space of 300 mm adjacent to the leading edge of the door shall be provided on each side of the door.
+Where two-way swing doors or sliding doors are used, a minimum space of 300 mm shall be provided on each side of the door.

-3.8.5 Two doors in series
+3.5.5 Two doors in series

-3.8.5.1 The minimum space between two hinged doors or pivoted doors in series shall be 1200 mm plus the width of the door swinging into that space as illustrated in Figure 23.
+3.5.5.1 The minimum space between two hinged doors or pivoted doors in series shall be 1200 mm plus the width of the door swinging into that space as illustrated in Figure 14.

-3.8.6 Door hardware
+3.5.6 Door hardware

-- 3.8.6.1 Operating devices such as handles, pulls, latches and locks shall: - (a) be operable by one hand; - (b) not require fine finger control, tight grasping, pinching or twisting of the wrist to operate; and

-- (c) be mounted at a height of 900 mm to 1100 mm from the floor. - 3.8.6.2 Door hardware and doorbells should have colour that contrasts with the background.
+- 3.5.6.1 Operating devices such as handles, pulls, latches and locks shall: - (a) be operable by one hand; - (b) not require fine finger control, tight grasping, pinching or twisting of the wrist to operate; and - (c) be mounted at a height of 900 mm to 1100 mm from the floor. - 3.5.6.2 Door hardware and doorbells should have colour that contrasts with the background.

-3.8.7 Door handles
+3.5.7 Door handles